 New Zealand has beautiful and clean nature and everyone is trying to preserve it in this way for future generations.
 That is why there are instructions everywhere - even at airports - on how to behave in nature.
 Under a heavy fine, it is forbidden to throw rubbish in the wild, pollute it with feces and start a fire outside the designated areas.
 It is not allowed to spend the night in the wild, you can only use camps that are designed for that.

 When planning daily routes, it is necessary to take into account not only the distances between the individual locations to be covered, but also the condition of the roads.
-There are only a few highways in the country, all only on the North Island.
+There are only a few highways in the country, all are only on the North Island.
 Very high speeds cannot be expected on local and state roads.
-However, both islands are mountainous and there are a lot of serpentines waiting for the driver when ascending and descending.
+However, both islands are mountainous and there are a lot of serpentines waiting for the drivers.
 So there are not many straight and well-arranged sections.
-The roads are in very good condition, but the locals are usually narrower and a significant number of sections are under repair.
+The roads are in very good condition, but are usually narrower and a significant number of sections are under repair.
 The repair is carried out alternately on one side of the road.
 Instead of traffic lights, a guy with a sign leaves and stops the vehicles.
 And beware - in New Zealand you drive on the left.

 You can stop during the journey in the car parks with a view, which are about every 20 km and usually have clean toilets.
 Elsewhere - especially on the South Island - there is not much to stop along the route.
-And reason?
-Right next to the road is a fence - a fence for cattle - or a bush or a slope.
-And with that comes the distance between the individual pumps.
+And what is the reason?
+Right next to the road is a fence - a fence for cattle - or a bush or a ditch.
+And with that comes the distance between the individual gas station.
 It can be more than 100 km.

 The CampeMate mobile application is a valuable tool for car and caravan travelers.
 It can be downloaded for free and offers a wide range of accommodation in the selected location.
 Especially for those who use caravans, it is optimal to prepare routes with this application in advance.
 If they want to save and not pay for an overnight stay, they can use the so-called green camps, which are designed just for them.
 The application contains a description of each campsite with an indication of whether it is equipped with a toilet, drinking water and the conditions for camping.
 For each, the number of places is stated, ie how many caravans can be in the camp at the same time and the number of nights, how many caravans can stay.

-Travelers from the Czech Republic do not need any vaccinations.
+Travelers from England do not need any vaccinations.
 Vaccination against is only recommended both types of jaundice.